What To Do When Your Home’s Appraisal Is Lower Than The Offer

 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-You’ve staged your home, kept it free of clutter and worked with a real estate agent to set the perfect asking price.
-Now the hard work has paid off: A potential buyer has made an offer, you’ve accepted, and your house is under contract.
+A potential buyer has made an offer, you’ve accepted, and your home is under contract.
 Nothing can stop your home sale now, right?

 - Overpricing by the seller

 - A unique property or market where comparables may be limited